AjayDhami/Employee-Information-System/README.md

 >Employee Information System is a Spring Boot project.
 In this application CRUD operation can be carried out in 2 ways:

   - Using JSP form in webiste(localhost).
-  - Using POSTMAN Client Application.
+  - Using POSTMAN Client Application(RESTFul Web Services).

 You can also:
   - Send Email to Employee Email Address, once that employee is created.